-- 1. Autonomic failure which includes orthostatic hypotension and bladder dysfunction (with erectile dysfunction in men) - 2.
-Poor response to levodopa (may receive partial or transient benefit)

-3. Akinetic rigid parkinsonism (present in 58% of cases) or cerebellar ataxia (29%)
+- 1. Autonomic failure which includes postural hypotension, bladder and bowel dysfunction, sexual dysfuncion and possible speech and swallow impairment. - 2.
+Poor response to levodopa (may receive partial or transient benefit) - 3.
+Akinetic rigid parkinsonism (present in 58% of cases) or cerebellar ataxia (29%)